Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 However, viewed with the naked eye away from bright lighting, it’s much harder to see the color difference between these two diamonds.

 Despite this subtle difference, there’s a significant difference in price between the D color and J color diamonds.
-The D color diamond costs $6,000 without a setting, while the J color diamond is available for $4,060 — almost $2,000 less.
+The D color diamond costs $6,000 on James Allen without a setting, while the J color diamond from James Allen is available for $3,920 — almost $2,080 less.

 Part of the reason the color difference between these diamonds is quite subtle is the cut.
 Round brilliant diamonds have a cut that’s designed for optimal brilliance.
 Because they reflect so much light, they’re very good at concealing differences in color when viewed from above.